MiniApollo/dynamic-wallpaper-wayland/README.md

 - git: To clone the repository
 - cron : To set a scheduler
 > **Note**
-> choose what you use (wayland or xorg) <br>
+> Choose what you use (wayland or xorg) <br>
 > If you want to use xorg change the comments as seen below
 - swaybg: To set wallpapers on wayland
 - feh : To set wallpapers on xorg

-install cron swaybg
+Install cron swaybg
 ```bash
 # On Ubuntu or Debian
 sudo apt-get install swaybg cron